koendegeling/DES_tutorial_AHEA/README.txt

   |
   +-- DES_tutorial_AHEA.Rproj           R Studio project file

 IMPORTANT!
 To run all scripts, ensure the working directory in R is set according to the DES_tutorial_AHEA folder as illustrated above.
-A different name for the main folder may be used, but it should include the data folder with the corresponding filed.
+A different name for the main folder may be used, but it should include the data folder with the corresponding files.
 This can be easily be achieved by opening the DES_tutorial_AHEA.Rproj project file in R Studio.

 The citation of the tutorial is as follows:
-TO BE ADDED.
+Degeling, K., Karnon, J., van de Ven, M. et al. Discrete Event Simulation in R using the ‘Simmer’ Package for Health Economic Modelling: A Tutorial and Illustration in Colon Cancer.
+Appl Health Econ Health Policy (2025). https://doi.org/10.1007/s40258-025-00983-8